Ramisto/Hardening-Windows-Server-2016/README.md

 4) Check the NTFS permissions on the "eventvwr.exe" application in the %SystemRoot%\SYSTEM32 path.

-5) Open the cmd console in the project folder, import the local group policy template, and apply it :
+5) Open the powershell console in the project folder, import the local group policy template, and apply it :

 Win + cmd > Run as administrator